tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - Th17 abundance didn't change in irAE group, nor was Th17 identified in CD4<sup>+</sup> T cells in tumors
 # Dynamics and survival associations of T cell receptor clusters in patients with pleural mesothelioma treated with immunotherapy
 ## Abstract
+ - mesothelioma has low tumor mutational burden
+ - use GIANA to cluster TCRs into shared antigen specificity groups
  - ICI-enhanced T-cell infiltration and expanded T cell diversity in tumors
- - high number of shared TCR clones between pretreatment tissue and in circulation was associated with improved survival
+ - high number of shared TCR clones between pretreatment tissue and circulation was associated with improved survival
 # Dynamic single cell mapping unveils Epstein-Barr virus-imprinted T cell exhaustion and on-treatment response
 ## Abstract
  - Epstein-Barr virus associated gastric cancer exhibits an inflammed-immune phenotype, increased T and B cell infiltration